 Can I Drink Alcohol On This Diet?

-The main takeaway point is to go after liquor.
+The main takeaway here is to stick with unflavored hard liquor.
 Wine, beer, and cocktails all have carbohydrates in them.
-Clear liquor is your best bet, but make sure you are steering clear of flavored liquors, as they can hold carbs in them.
+Clear liquor is your best bet, but make sure you are steering clear of flavored liquors, as they have added sugars in them.

 I Stopped Losing Weight.
 What Can I Do?

-Weight loss plateaus happen to everyone at least once.
-There’s a number of things that could be the problem but I will keep this one short.
-You can try a different number of methods that may help you out – ranging from cutting certain foods out of your diet to changing your eating patterns through intermittent fasting or fat fasting.
+Weight loss plateaus are more common than you might think.
+There are several methods that may help you out – ranging from cutting certain foods out of your diet to changing your eating patterns through intermittent fasting or fat fasting.

 Here’s a list of common suggestions that are normally advised to people that aren’t losing weight:

 - Recalculate and track your macros for a few weeks to recalibrate your diet